Bozak's OT goal gives Maple Leafs series lead over Capitals (Apr 17, 2017) | FOX Sports

 Bozak’s OT goal gives Maple Leafs series lead over Capitals (Apr 17, 2017)

+TORONTO (AP) Tyler Bozak has the Toronto Maple Leafs believing they could just pull off a big upset in the first round of the playoffs.

+TORONTO (AP) Tyler Bozak has the Toronto Maple Leafs believing they could just pull off a big upset in the first round of the playoffs.

-TORONTO (AP) Tyler Bozak scored 1:37 into overtime to cap Toronto’s comeback from two goals down in the second period, and the Maple Leafs beat the Washington Capitals 4-3 Monday night to take a 2-1 lead in the first-round series.
+Bozak scored 1:37 into overtime to cap Toronto’s comeback from two goals down in the second period, and the Maple Leafs beat the Presidents’ Trophy-winning Washington Capitals 4-3 Monday night to take a 2-1 lead in the best-of-seven series.

+”That’s been the feeling the whole time,” defenseman Morgan Rielly said after Toronto’s second straight overtime win. ”So that hasn’t changed.”

-Auston Matthews and Nazem Kadri each had a goal and an assist, and William Nylander also scored for Toronto.
+Auston Matthews and Nazem Kadri each had a goal and an assist, and William Nylander also scored for the Maple Leafs.
 Frederik Andersen made 23 saves.

 Toronto trailed 2-0 in the first period, and then 3-1 early in the second before Kadri and Nylander scored 4:07 apart late to tie the score in the final minute of the period.

-Alex Ovechkin, Nicklas Backstrom and Evgeny Kuznetsov all scored for the Presidents’ Trophy-winning Capitals.
+Alex Ovechkin, Nicklas Backstrom and Evgeny Kuznetsov all scored for the Capitals.
 Braden Holtby stopped 24 shots.

 All three games so far have been decided in overtime.